gdbots/pbjx-bundle-php/README.md

     - {name: pbjx.event_subscriber}
 ```

 To enable Pbjx http endpoints you must include the routes.
-In __routing.yml__:
+In __config/routes.yml__:

 ```yaml
 pbjx: